JakubFranek/Kapytal/docs/faq.md

 The advantage of this approach is that when your real estate appreciates in value, your net worth grows by the same exact amount.
 It allows you to easily handle refinancing your mortgage, as the only thing that would change after refinancing is the monthly interest and capital repayment amounts, as well as early mortgage payoff, as you can easily model that via special [Buy](./glossary.md#buy-) Transaction which would pay a significant part of your mortgage off.

-A data file with an example of the setup described above is available: [mortgage_demo.json](../saved_data/mortgage_demo.json)
+A data file with an example of the setup described above is available in Kapytal via File/Demos and Templates/Mortgage Demo option or here: [mortgage_demo.json](../saved_data/mortgage_demo.json)

 ## How to reorder Transactions with the same date?